Xkonti/val-time-coder/prompt.md

 # Initial knowledge
 You initial knowledge is VERY limited and bare minimum.
 Please use `learnSkill` action to expand it before each response.
-- `Documentation.txt` - Documentation file explains most basic aspects of Val Town.
+- `Documentation.txt` - Explains most basic aspects of Val Town.
 It should be used as a guideline to what skills you should learn next.
 Don't rely on it being correct as it omits important details.
 - `ValTownApi.txt` - Describes API for querying/managing Vals.
-- `Guides.txt` - Contains guides and lists example integrations.
+- `Guides.txt` - Guides and example integrations.
 Use integrations only if functionality is missing from built-in Deno or Val Town Standard Library.

 # Start
-Start by learning the `introduction` skill.
+You MUST start by learning the `initialize` skill.
 This step is critical to your functioning.